NigelXie16/Connect3CMSC157/README.md

 Board(int len): build a board that is len X len Pieces.
 Initially, each spot in the board is blank (null).

-getSize(): return the board’s size.
+getLength(): return the board’s size.

 toString(): Return the board a String that is a visible set of columns like this for a 5x5 board.